-If you have a wooden fence, over time, it may begin to warp since it consists of a 100 percent natural material.
-Moisture that is absorbed from rain or even sprinklers causes the wood to swell and dry out.
-This repeated cycle will eventually make the wood shrink, crack or warp causing the fence to lean.
+If you have a wooden fence, over time, it may begin to warp since it consists of 100 percent natural materials.
+The moisture absorbed from rain or even sprinklers causes the wood to swell and dry out.
+This repeated cycle will eventually shrink the wood, crack or warp, causing the fence to lean.
 Even pressure-treated wood is susceptible to some amount of moisture.
 To keep your Pittsburgh fence in good condition, perform yearly fence maintenance and avoid sprinklers coming into contact with the wood.

-In Pittsburgh, we experience all of the seasonal weather changes; therefore it is important to make fence repairs immediately when harsh weather impacts your fence.
+In Pittsburgh, we experience all of the seasonal weather changes; therefore, it is important to make fence repairs immediately when harsh weather impacts your fence.
 Torrential rain, heavy snow, severe sleet, and strong winds can all contribute to a leaning fence, but the weather doesn’t have to be severe to cause damage.
 Most fences are not protected by a structural cover; therefore, it’s the repeated exposure to the elements that eventually cause the damage.
-Additionally, on-going wet conditions can make the soil soggy, loosening it from the fence posts and making the fence lean.
+Additionally, ongoing wet conditions can make the soil soggy, loosening it from the fence posts and aggravating the fence leaning.

 Shallow Fence Posts/Improper Installation